Fast Generation of RSA Keys using Smooth Integers: Generating RSA keys

-We used the first 100 primes for our test and the parameters provided above to produce one million pairs of smooth numbers, a and b, and test the primality f their sum.
-The size of the numbers produced is, on average, 768 bits.
-A randomly chosen odd integer of this size has a chance around $0.4\%$ to be prime.
-On the other hand, the numbers produced as the sum of two smooth numbers have a chance for primality around $2\%$.
-So, the probability is increased by a factor of five and, more to the point, the primality testing with Rabin-Miller test does not require any trial division part.

-\subsection{Extension to more than two smooth numbers}
+\subsubsection{Extension to more than two smooth numbers}

-As we have pointed out, there is a need to generalize the solution to more than two smooth numbers.
+As we have pointed out above, in the case of decentralized RSA key generation there is a need to generalize the solution to more than two smooth numbers.
 Namely, to produce several (say, a few dozens) random integers, $d_1$, $d_2$, \dots, $d_k$, in a way that their sum will be prime.
 The above outlined solution for the case $k=2$ (two smooth integers only) can be easily generalized to \emph{any} $k>2$.

 Here is one possible solution: let the pair $(d_1, d_2)$ be generated in the way outlined above.
 For the other numbers, $d_3, d_4, \dots, d_k$, we use smooth numbers of the form: